 Wondering how best to build your brand and recruit talent from the Evans School?
 There are a variety of ways, including some listed below.
-Reach out the Career Development team at email@example.com to identify a recruiting and engagement strategy that fits your needs.
+The examples provided on this page are not exhaustive, and we are happy to consult about what would be the best approach based on your organization's needs.
+Reach out the Career Development team and request a phone consultation through this scheduling link to work with our staff to identify a recruiting and engagement strategy that fits your needs.

-Student Consulting Lab – Submit a proposal (by mid-September) to have a small group of second-year MPA students consult on a real-world challenge facing your nonprofit or public agency.
+Submit a proposal (by mid-September) to have a small group of second-year MPA students consult on a real-world challenge facing your nonprofit or public agency.
 Students work on projects from December through June, under the supervisor of a faculty advisor, to deliver high quality research and strategic solutions to your organization.
-Information available here.
+Full information about this Student Consulting Lab program, including information about the fee to participate, is available here.